airbnb/javascript/README.md

     Add your name to A, B, or C
     A. I prefer a tab width equal to 2 spaces:
-    B. I prefer a tab width equal to 4 spaces: Pascal, Nigel,
+    B. I prefer a tab width equal to 4 spaces: Pascal, Nigel, Nick
     C. I prefer a tab width equal to 8 spaces:

     Add your name to A, B, or C
     A. I prefer hard tabs (tabs): Pascal,
     B. I prefer soft tabs (spaces):
-    C. I don't have a strong preference of tabs vs. spaces: Nigel,
+    C. I don't have a strong preference of tabs vs. spaces: Nigel, Nick

 ## Table of Contents